Charis privacy

 Your friends and your history

 Everything you enter — names, cities, contact handles, notes, and your log of catch-ups — is stored in your browser's local database (IndexedDB) on your device.
 It is not uploaded anywhere.
-The Export backup button saves that data to a file you keep; imports read it back.
 Deleting the app's site data deletes your data.
+The optional backup file ("Export") is saved wherever you choose on your device — it never touches our servers either.

 Google Contacts import (optional)